dgroomes/my-software/go/README.md

 ## Wish List

-General clean-ups, TODOs and things I wish to implement for this project
+General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] SKIP (no, I'm not doing any scoring/bonus at all) Consider ranking "exact matches" before fuzzy matches?
-If I type "rea" I want to see "README.md" appear before
-  "gradlew.bat".
 * [ ] Need to handle items that exceed the full height?
 * [ ] Workaround `./` parsing gap of the new Nushell parser.